bitcoin-unlimited/BUwiki/autofinalization_parking.md

 The existence of theoretical results such as [5] and [6] that prove consensus impossible under certain constraints were deftly avoided by Satoshi because Bitcoin actually never achieves consensus.
 Instead it achieves a probability of consensus that increases as the statement's depth in the chain increases.
 And in practice it eventually becomes economically infeasible for the statement to be changed.

-The consensus achieved by Bitcoin Cash's parking and autofinalization technologies discourages intentional chain reorganization and completely prevents it beyond 10 blocks.
+The consensus achieved by Bitcoin Cash's parking and auto-finalization technologies discourages intentional chain reorganization and completely prevents it beyond 10 blocks.
 But it is inconsistent with consensus theory and that strongly implies that these technologies are not innovations in consensus but rather a tradeoff.
 This tradeoff was neither identified or analyzed by the authors of these technologies, as far as I am aware.
 This paper furnishes that analysis and shows how these technologies fail to achieve consensus and analyse the possibility of intentionally triggering such a failure.

 Instead of intentional chain reorganization, attackers can create intentional chain "deorganization", achieving much the same outcome in terms of doublespends or general mayhem.
 The question we may now want to ask is whether the risk of persistent consensus failure is worth the price of traditional doublespend reorganization resistance?